 Hovingham Hall is believed to be the oldest private cricket ground in England and has been home to the Worsley family since 1563.
 Am I the only one thinking it wouldn’t take much of a hit to reach those windows?

-Remarkable Village Cricket Grounds by Brian Levison illustrates and celebrates what it says on the cover and is available to buy via Waterstones and other retailers.
-Further details are available on the Pavilion Books website.
+Remarkable Village Cricket Grounds by Brian Levison illustrates and celebrates what it says on the cover and is available to buy via Amazon and other retailers.